I-2-9-40.Reopening for Good Cause

 The adjudicator relied on the wrong person's medical report or earnings record.

 In a title II only claim, onset of disability was established after the claimant last met the special earnings requirements.

 Benefits in a cessation case were terminated as of the month disability ceased, rather than being terminated as of the close of the second month following the month in which disability ceased.

-Evidence in the possession of SSA at the time the determination or decision was made clearly shows that the determination or decision was incorrect.
+Evidence in the possession of SSA at the time of a determination or decision clearly shows that the determination or decision was incorrect.

-Under title II, an ALJ may generally only reopen a determination or decision which is otherwise final within 4 years from the date of the notice of the initial determination.
+Under title II, an ALJ may generally only reopen an otherwise final determination or decision within four years from the date of the notice of the initial determination.
 However, if a determination or decision was fully or partially unfavorable to the claimant due to an error that appears on the face of the evidence that was considered when the determination or decision was made, the ALJ can reopen at any time.
-See 20 CFR 404.988(c)(8) and HALLEX I-2-9-60 A.8.
+See 20 CFR 404.988(c)(8) and HALLEX I-2-9-60 A.

 A change of legal interpretation or administrative ruling may be the result of a change in a regulation, a decision of the United States Supreme Court, a court order in a class action case, or the issuance of an SSR or an AR.

-A change of legal interpretation or administrative ruling is not “good cause” to reopen a determination or decision under the 2 or 4-year rules.
+A change of legal interpretation or administrative ruling is not “good cause” to reopen a determination or decision under the two or four-year rules.
 Although a change of legal interpretation or administrative ruling may be a basis for reopening within 12 months of the date of the initial determination, reopening for this reason is appropriate only if the result would be favorable to the claimant.